 Where can I obtain a list of my advisees?

-- When should students declare a major?
+When should students declare a major?

-- Am I required to hold additional office hours for my advisees?
+Am I required to hold additional office hours for my advisees?

-- What should I do if my advisee is having academic difficulty?
+What should I do if my advisee is having academic difficulty?

-Contact an academic advisor in the Academic Advising Center for additional support.
+- Contact an academic advisor in the Academic Advising Center for additional support.

-Depending on the area of concern, have the student meet with an adviser or counselor in the Office of Counseling and Student Development, theMulticultural Center, the International Services, or the Athletic Center.
+- Depending on the area of concern, have the student meet with an adviser or counselor in the Office of Counseling and Student Development, the Multicultural Center, the Center for International Students and Scholars, or the Athletic Center.

 The Academic Performance Committee takes appropriate action depending on individual records and situations.
 Such actions may include reducing the student’s course load, requiring various counseling activities, requiring attendance in the Study Skills course, suspension, and, ultimately, dismissal from the University.

-Concerns about individual students may be directed to Leslie Doolittle in the the Office of Academic Services (x.
+Concerns about individual students may be directed to Leslie Doolittle in the Office of Academic Services (x.
 2803).